Pier Francesco Guarguaglini: Biography

 Guarguaglini was born in Tuscany in 1937.
-He studied electrical engineering at the University of Pisa and Collegio Pacinotti of Scuola Normale Superiore di Pisa (present day Sant'Anna School of Advanced Studies), then received his PhD from the University of Pennsylvania.
+He studied electrical engineering at the University of Pisa and Collegio Pacinotti of Scuola Normale Superiore di Pisa (present-day Sant'Anna School of Advanced Studies), then received his PhD from the University of Pennsylvania.

 Gargauglini began his career as an assistant lecturer in nuclear electronics at the University of Pisa.
 He later became an assistant lecturer in radar systems at the University of Rome, remaining there for 15 years.
 He also worked for nearly 20 years at Italian electronics firm Selenia in various managerial positions.

-His various industry positions include general manager, and later chief executive officer, of Officine Galileo (1984–94); a managing director of Oto Melara and Breda Meccanica Bresciana (1994–96); head of Finmeccanica Defence Consortium (1996–99); chairman of the board of directors of Alenia Marconi Systems (1998–2000); chief executive officer of Fincantiere SPA and Cantieri Navali Itaniani (Italy's largest shipbuilding consortium)(1999–2002).
+His various industry positions include general manager, and later chief executive officer, of Officine Galileo (1984–94); a managing director of Oto Melara and Breda Meccanica Bresciana (1994–96); head of Finmeccanica Defence Consortium (1996–99); chairman of the board of directors of Alenia Marconi Systems (1998–2000); chief executive officer of Fincantiere SPA and Cantieri Navali Italiani (Italy's largest shipbuilding consortium)(1999–2002).

 In 2002 Guarguaglini returned to Finmeccanica, being named to the posts of chief executive officer and president on 24 April.

 While at Finmeccanica, he also remained busy elsewhere.
 He was an independent lecturer at the University of Rome, and was named an independent director of Eutelsat Communications on 26 July 2007.
 He sat on the counsels of Confindustria, and AECMA (European Association of Aerospace Industries, later changed to AeroSpace and Defence Industries Association of Europe).
 He was a member of IEEE (Institute of Electrical and Electronics Engineers), and served as a member of the IEEE board representing the United States and Italy.